Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 >  .  @ norwaymfa  # bahrain police had previously died in a road accident they we are not killed by explosion url

-In these two examples, we see that all capital letter have been set to lower case fonts, punctuation has been separated from words, contraction (eg. can't, shouldn't...) are expanded (cannot, should not...), the '@' symbol and the '#' symbol are also separated from words.
-Moreover, our modification should include some common typo corrections, split some word glued together (eg 'autoaccidents' -> 'auto accidents'), etc.
+In these two examples, we see that all capital letter have been set to lower case fonts, punctuation has been separated from the words, contraction (eg. can't, shouldn't...) are expanded (cannot, should not...), the '@' symbol and the '#' symbol are also separated from the words.
+Moreover, our modification should include some common typo corrections, split some word glued together
+(eg 'autoaccidents' -> 'auto accidents'), etc.

 But how do we know what transformation to make, which typos to correct, and which "glued words" to split?

-The strategy here is to use an embedding model (like GloVe or FastText) or a list of vocabulary that already exists, and see how many words in the tweets can be found in the embedding or the vocabulary list.
-For the following we define the text coverage and the vocabulary coverage as follows:
+The strategy here is to use an embedding model (like GloVe or FastText) or a vocabulary list that already exists, and see how many words in the tweets can be found in the embedding or the vocabulary list.
+Let me now define the "text coverage" and the "vocabulary coverage" as follows:
 - vocabulary coverage: It is the fraction of **unique** words of the text (the tweets) that can be found in the embedding or vocabulary list.
 - text coverage: It is the fraction of (**not necessarily unique**) words of the text (the tweets) that can be found in the embedding or vocabulary list.

 For example, let us say that we look at the following text: "The first President of the United States is GeorgeWashington".
-The 8 unique words in this text are (we lower case all word for simplicity): "the", "first", "president", "of", "united", "states", "is", "georgewashington"
+The 8 unique words in this text are (we lower case all word for simplicity): "the", "first", "president", "of", "united", "states", "is", "georgewashington".
 Let us assume that the vocabulary list we use contains the following words: "the", "first", "president", "of", "united", "states", "is", "george", "washington".
 Among the 8 unique words of the text, 7 can be found in the vocabulary list, since "georgewashingtion" is not in this list.
 Therefore, the vocabulary coverage in this example is $$7/8 = 0.875$$.
 On the other hand, there are 9 words in the text (since the word "the" is repeated), and 8 of them are in the vocabulary list, so the text coverage is $$8/9 \approx 0.89$$.

-The goal of the cleaning procedure will be to transform the text so that the text and the vocabulary coverage become as close as possible to 1.
-In the above example, one only needs to split "georgewashington" into "george washington" in order to make both the text coverage and vocabulary coverage equal to 1.
+The goal of the cleaning procedure will be to transform the text so that the text and the vocabulary coverage become as close as possible to $$1$$.
+In the above example, one only needs to split "georgewashington" into "george washington" in order to make both the text coverage and vocabulary coverage equal to $$1$$.
 To do so, we need to find all the words in the text that are not in the vocabulary list, sort them from the most frequent to the least frequent, and make the necessary changes in the cleaning function so that the text coverage and vocabulary coverage increase.
 You can find some code about this cleaning process in the section 4 of [this notebook on Kaggle](https://www.kaggle.com/gunesevitan/nlp-with-disaster-tweets-eda-cleaning-and-bert).

 Personally, I merely reuse the cleaning function created by the author of the above mentioned notebook on Kaggle.
 I modified this function so that it runs faster